Anne Curtis: Early life

-Anne Ojales Curtis-Smith was born in Yarrawonga, Victoria, Australia, the daughter of Carmencita Ojales, a Filipina of Chinese and Spanish ancestry from Bolinao, Pangasinan, and James Ernest Curtis-Smith, an Australian lawyer of German, Italian, Irish, and English ancestry.
+Anne Ojales Curtis-Smith was born in Yarrawonga, Victoria, Australia, the daughter of Carmencita Ojales, a Filipina of Chinese and Spanish ancestry from Bolinao, Pangasinan, and James Ernest Curtis-Smith (1943–2026), an Australian lawyer of German, Italian, Irish, and English ancestry.
 Her father married Ojales in 1982.
 Her younger sister, Jasmine, is also an actress.
 On their father's side, they had a half-sister named Clare who died in 2007 due to a cardiovascular disease at four months old.

-In 1997, at the age of 11, Curtis, who is half-Filipino, visited her mother's relatives in the Philippines with her family.
+In 1997, at the age of 11, Curtis visited her mother's relatives in the Philippines with her family.
 During this trip, a talent scout approached her, inviting her to enter a children's beauty pageant.
 Despite initial scepticism from her father, Curtis, with her mother's support, decided to explore opportunities in the entertainment industry.
 Without her father's knowledge, she began attending various talent agencies.
 Eventually, the family made the decision to stay permanently in the Philippines.
 At the time, Curtis faced the challenge of not being able to speak or understand Tagalog, prompting her to enroll in language classes.

 Career

-1997–2004: Early works
+1997–2004: Career beginnings

 In 1997, Curtis had her film debut in Magic Kingdom: Ang Alamat ng Damortis.
 Afterwards, she signed with Viva Films and GMA Network.
 Her first television appearance was in the drama series, Ikaw na Sana.
 She was also part of the teen-oriented show, T.G.I.S..

 From 1998 to 2003, Curtis had a string of minor and supporting roles in films such as Honey, My Love...
 So Sweet, Ika-13 Kapitulo, Juan & Ted: Wanted and in television shows May Bukas Pa, Beh Bote Nga, Anna Karenina, and Idol Ko si Kap.

-2004–2010

 In 2004, Curtis moved from GMA Network to ABS-CBN, stating the move "majorly life changing."
-Her first project with the network was the drama, Hiram, starring Dina Bonnevie and Kris Aquino.
-Aside from Hiram, Curtis also joined ASAP as a host and as a performer.
+Her first project with the network was the drama Hiram starring Dina Bonnevie and Kris Aquino.
+She also joined ASAP as a host and as a performer.